OnroerendErfgoed/Lukas/README.md

  * Keywords can be combined using boolean or, eg. _Lukas OR me_.
  * Keywords can be negated using boolean, written as _-keyword_, eg. _-Lukas_.
  * Combinational logic can be specified using parentheses, eg. _Lukas OR (me AND you)_.
+ * A keyword can be explicitely marked as belonging to a certain domain, eg. _people:Lukas_.